haneen-izz/reading-notes/301Reading-notes/class02.md

      automatically re-render whenever there is a change in their state or props.

-lick here to read more :
+click here to read more :
    [link](https://www.freecodecamp.org/news/react-js-for-beginners-props-state-explained/)